 The HTML says /rss.xml but you created src/pages/feed.xml.ts, or stashed it at src/pages/blog/rss.xml.ts.
 A browser hitting /rss.xml gets a clean 404.

-How to spot it: Copy the href from your HTML source, then look for the matching file in dist/:
+How to spot it: copy the href from your HTML source, then look for the matching file in dist/:

 ls dist/rss.xml dist/feed.xml dist/blog/rss.xml 2>/dev/null

 Anything that doesn’t line up is the bug.
+Whatever file does exist is the URL your link tag should point at.

 3. Host rewrite / SPA fallback intercepting